ezakto/statiq/README.md

     </body>
     </html>

-Context variables are available, and the `content` variable contains the document itself.
+Context variables are available, and the special `content` variable contains the document itself.

 ### Building